THE LATINA FUTURE HISTORY MAKER AWARD

 A panel of professionals will review all application packets and select applicants who will move forward to the interview phase of the selection process.

-Applicants must submit the online application form by February 14, 2020 at midnight to be considered.
+Applicants must submit the online application form by February 17, 2021 at 10AM PT to be considered.

 What is a Latina Future History Maker?